nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 - Ui
 - Main

-Below is a summary of the relationships between the mentioned classes

 #### Parser Class

 The **Parser** is a class which parses the inputs which the user enters.